 1. Preserves Family History

-Often, family members know close to nothing about the lives of their elderly loved ones.
-People tend to forget that the seniors in their families used to live young, full lives.
-Seniors who recount past experiences can pass on valuable memories for future generations.
+Often, many family members do not know much about the lives of their elderly loved ones.
+People tend to forget that the seniors used to be young and have a wealth of experience.
+Seniors who recount their experiences can pass on valuable memories to future generations.
+Plus, reminiscing about days gone by can bring families closer together.

-2. Helps Improve Their Quality of Life
+2. Helps Improve Coping Skills

 3. Reduces Symptoms of Depression